 “Because all we need is a little Faith.
 And she’s perfect.”

-Mark told Hope that he needed to leave for a little while, “I’ll be back
+Mark told Hope that he needed to leave for a little while, “I’ll

-the boys to town.
+later we’re taking the boys to town.
 I hope Seth and Lilah don’t

 are going to keep Emmy for us.”